faaman/interviewQue/README.md

 + Tuple - immutable list - ordered
 + Dictionary  - muatable - unordered
 + Set - mutable - unordered - set of unique objects

+2. Dictionary
++ The key is usually a string, value can by any Python object
++